📦 Improve Warehouse Productivity

 🎓 Topic

-In a Distribution Center (DC), walking time from one location to another during the picking route can account for 60% to 70% of the operator’s working time.
-Reducing this walking time is the most effective way to increase your DC overall productivity.
+In a Distribution Centre (DC), walking time between locations during the picking route can account for 60%-70% of the operator’s working time.

-I have published a series of articles that propose an approach to designing a model to simulate the impact of several picking processes and routing methods to find optimal order picking by using the Single Picker Routing Problem (SPRP) for a two-dimensional warehouse model (axis-x, axis-y).
+I have published a series of articles that propose an approach to designing a model to simulate the impact of multiple picking processes and routing methods.

 “Given a list of storage locations and the distances between each pair of locations, what is the shortest possible route that visits each storage location and returns to the depot ?”